YasmineBB/ceramics-studio-platform/README.md

 ### Code

-- Code Institute blog tutorial was used as a helpful basis.
+- The Code Institute Django blog tutorial was used as a helpful basis.
 Commenting and likes features were used from the tutorial.
 - [Stack Overflow](https://stackoverflow.com/) various articles for general help.
 - [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) documentation.
 - [YouTube](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) was also a helpful source and the Codemy Django playlist was especially so.

 ### Acknowledgements

-Special shoutout to my mentor Richard Wells for his help and guidance during this process!
+Special shoutout to my amazing mentor Richard Wells for his help and guidance during this process!
 Also, thanks to tutor support who were super helpful with certain issues that frazzled my brain!